wdecoster/surpyvor/README.md

     upset               Make upset plot for multiple SV vcf files

 Each sub-command has its own help information, accessible by running `surpyvor <command> -h/--help`

+## Citation
+If you use this tool, please consider citing our [publication](https://genome.cshlp.org/content/early/2019/06/11/gr.244939.118.abstract) and the [citation for SURVIVOR](https://www.nature.com/articles/ncomms14061).